How much critical illness cover do you really need?

 The key is to talk to those with the relevant expertise in the area.
 I therefore strongly recommend that you:

 - Make sure you input your correct contact details so that the company can check the market for you and call you to offer advice if required.
 The call is free, as is the advice and there is no obligation to do anything.
-However, they will tell you which critical illness cover is best for you and your budget.
+However, they will tell you which critical illness cover is best for you and your budget and if you decide to take out cover you will qualify for £50 cashback.